Restriction Enzymes: Nature's Scissors

 All restriction enzymes recognize a sequence of four- to eight-nucleotides called the recognition site.
 The nucleotide sequence is palindromic, meaning the sequence of ATCG’s read the same forwards on one strand and ‘backwards’ on the complementary strand.
 Look at the image to the right, do you recognize the palindrome?
 You’ll notice they read the same in the 5′ to 3′ direction on one strand as they do in the 5′ to 3′ direction on the complementary strand (a).

-Many restriction enzymes make the staggered cuts you can see in the image (c); where each strand of DNA is left with a short nucleotide single-stranded overhang called a “sticky end”.
-We call these overhangs “sticky ends” because they’re capable of coming back together through hydrogen bonding.
+Many restriction enzymes make the staggered cuts like the one you can see in image c; where each strand of DNA is left with a short nucleotide single-stranded overhang called a “sticky end”.
+We call these overhangs “sticky ends” because it’s possible these overhangs can ‘stick’ back together after the’ve been cut.

 Restriction Enzyme Review Questions